Audiology/Hearing Science Research Travel Award (ARTA)

 - Awards Ceremony on Friday evening

-- PhD Information Sharing Session on Saturday at noon time (lunch provided).
-This session is an informal discussion/networking opportunity for students interested in or currently in a PhD program
+- PhD Information Sharing Session on Saturday at noon (lunch provided).
+This session is an informal discussion/networking opportunity for students interested in or currently enrolled in a PhD program

 Other Convention opportunities of interest include